wagtail/wagtail/docs/reference/contrib/modeladmin/reversing_urls.rst

 ``inspect`` URL for a specific object in a model you have registered via the ``modeladmin`` app.

-Wagtail itself does this by instantiating of each ``ModelAdmin`` class you have registered, and using the ``url_helper`` attribute of each instance to determine what these URLs are.
+Wagtail itself does this by instantiating each ``ModelAdmin`` class you have registered, and using the ``url_helper`` attribute of each instance to determine what these URLs are.